-Study examines outcomes of patients who refuse transfusion following cardiac surgeryJuly 2nd, 2012 in Cardiology
+Study examines outcomes of patients who refuse transfusion following cardiac surgeryJuly 2, 2012 in Medicine & Health / Cardiology

 Jehovah's Witness patients who undergo cardiac surgery do not appear to be at increased risk for surgical complications or death when compared to patients who undergo cardiac surgery and receive blood transfusions, according to a report published Online First by Archives of Internal Medicine, a JAMA Network publication.